geniusyield/smart-order-router/README.md

 If we want our earnings to be in `GENS` then the commodity must be `ADA`.
 So we can buy from the sell order, `20 ADA` using `8 GENS`, then using these `20 ADA` we can get `10 GENS` from the buy order, earning `2 GENS`.

-> [!IMPORTANT]
->
-> There is a check in the end which does the following before submitting any transaction:
->
+## How bot assesses profitability?

+Our design aims to execute built transactions only if they are "profitable" but how do we define profitability?
+We use the following rules regarding it:
-> * In case "currency" is set to ADA for all `scanTokens` then this check guarantees that bot doesn't lose any funds by submitting the built transaction.
+* If currency of all the pairs (`scanTokens`) is set to ADA, then transaction is profitable if bot doesn't lose balance for any of it's tokens.
-> * For other case, since arbitrage isn't guaranteed to be in ADA but as transaction fees must be paid in ADA, this check guarantees that bot doesn't lose any non-ADA token and doesn't lose any ADA besides transaction fees.
+* For other case, since arbitrage isn't guaranteed to be in ADA but as transaction fees must be paid in ADA, some ADA loss might be inevitable.
+Here we require that token balance for any non-ada token does not decrease and that _ADA equivalent_ for arbitraged non-ADA token (along with any arbitraged ADA) compensates loss of ADA due to fees.
+  * In case `tokenInfos` misses an entry for an arbitraged token or in case an error is encountered when obtaining price from provider, we make a log with high severity (warning in case of missed entry & error in case of remote price provider failure) and assume it's ADA equivalent value to be zero (to be on safe side) when determining above profitability check.
+  * Note that in case `priceProvider` field is not provided[^1] in bot's configuration, profitability check is slightly modified where we require that bot doesn't lose any ADA besides transaction fees (along with requiring that it doesn't lose any non-ADA token).

 ## Building and running the Smart Order Router

-> [!NOTE]
-> To run a Smart Order Router instance for the [public testnet](https://testnet.geniusyield.co/), please use the preprod testnet.

-## Running the SOR: System requirements
+### Running the SOR: System requirements

 Minimum System Requirements:
 - Memory: 500 MB